dziesig/table_plus_index/README.md

 'name', 'name, rank, serial_number', ['name', 'rank', 'serial_number'], [:name, :rank, :serial_number] or [:name, 'rank', 'serial_number']

+NOTE:  	Due to a bug in the underlying system (at least when using postgresql),
+				do not specify a numeric column as one of the search column or any non-blank search will raise an exception.

 "ignore_columns" contains the names of zero or more columns which will removed from the results.
 Typically this is only needed if there are columns with large